DWI Breathalyzer Test

 If you were pulled over and given a DWI breathalyzer test, you may be confused about what happens next.
 You may have been arrested and put in jail for a short period of time.
 The DWI process in Texas can be extremely intimidating, especially if you’ve never been part of the criminal justice process before.
 Instead of admitting to a crime that you didn’t commit or being confused about your situation, call a DWI attorney right away.
 An experienced lawyer can guide you through the DWI process, even if you did take a DWI breathalyzer test.

-Contact John J. Eastland Attorney at Law, P.C. today at (903) 207-5525 to schedule a free consultation with our DWI lawyer in Tyler.
+Contact John J. Eastland Attorney at Law, P.C. today online or at (903) 207-5525 to schedule a free consultation with our DWI lawyer in Tyler.

 Should I Take the Breathalzyer Test?
 Know to Say ‘No!’

 I get asked all the time, “If someone gets arrested for DWI, should they blow?”